Your S&O account allows you to customize everything about your Shopping campaign setup, including how to structure your ad groups.

 Keep the default filter for source, but then Edit Applied Filters to create one that will best match the products you wish to only house within this custom ad group, such as filtering for Product Title > Contains:

-Scroll down to Modify Bids, and Post All to Pending based on how you wish to apply initial Max CPC Bids:
+Scroll down to Modify Bids, and click Add All To Pending based on how you wish to apply initial Max CPC Bids:

 IMPORTANT: At this point, if you had created any additional ad groups, you scroll back up and select them ad group by ad group and repeat the above steps to queue up ALL changes before finalizing.